yashgagneja/Rat-in-a-Maze/README.md

 # Rat-in-a-Maze
-Its Graphical representation of the Path finding algorithm using bactracking which is demonstrated through C++ with the help of Graphics.h library
+Its visual representation of the Path finding algorithm using bactracking which is demonstrated through C++ with the help of Graphics.h library